nostalgebraist/nostalgebraist-autoresponder/README.md

     - ...if supplied with a GPU, an appropriately fine-tuned GPT-2, a dataset to get textpost prompts from, etc.
 3. selector layer
     - script `selector.py`
+      - NOTE: in the latest version of this project, the selector also runs in `generator.ipynb`, and `selector.py` is only responsible for some "plumbing" steps unrelated to the selector ML model
 4. switchboard layer
     - script `bridge_service.py`